XtereO/additive_spiral_supports/README.md

 # Launching details
 ## Setting up the project
-Cloning the realization of sorting points spirally:
+Cloning the realization of sorting points spirally in the root of the project (additive_spiral_supports):

 `git clone https://github.com/XtereO/sorting_points_spirally.git`